-So they'll understand exactly what they can expect, I like to provide buyers with a road map of the whole deal.
+So they'll know exactly what to expect, I like to give buyers an outline of the entire deal.

-Below are my nine steps to buying a home.
+Here are my nine steps to purchasing a home.

 When you're ready to get started, simply contact me here or e-mail me at .
 I'm happy to answer any questions you have about this information.

-Keeping your mortgage payment less than or around 30 percent of your net monthly income is a good principle to follow.
+Keeping your mortgage payment less than 30 percent of your net monthly income is a good guideline to go by.

-Step 2 – Get in touch with a real estate agent in Winston-Salem
+Step 2 – Speak with a real estate agent in Winston-Salem

 That's where I come in.

-We'll discuss neighborhoods, school districts in the Winston-Salem area, the mortgage and housing industries, and any other economic factors that could potentially affect your buying decision today or in the future.
+We'll talk about everything from neighborhoods, schools in the Winston-Salem area, the mortgage industry, to any other economic factors that may affect your purchase today or in the future.

-There are some very good mortgage professionals in Winston-Salem, and I partner with a lot of them, so you can rest assured that you're in great hands.
+There are some excellent mortgage professionals in Winston-Salem, and I work with a lot of them, so you're in great hands.

-They will help you decide which type of loan is best for you, as well as help you get approved.
+They will help you determine which type of loan is best for you, as well as help you get qualified.

-After our initial meeting, I'll begin looking for available houses on the market that are a great fit for you.
+After we meet, I'll start looking for houses on the market that are good for you.

-I'll research many of the homes and ignore the duds, and then we'll book appointments to tour the homes at a time that's convenient for you.
+I'll get a sneak peek of most of the homes and reject the duds, and then we'll book appointments to tour the houses at a time that's convenient for you.

-When we tour the homes, I'll point out positive features and negative ones.
-I'll also ask you to tell us about things you like and don't like.
+As we view homes, I'll show you the positive features and bad ones.
+I'll even ask you to talk about things you like and dislike.

-It's pretty common for buyers to amend their list of must-haves as we view homes and some items become more crucial than others.
+It's pretty common for buyers to revise their must-have list as we view homes and some things become far more substantial than others.

-If that's the case, I'll look through all the listings again and narrow it down to the home of your dreams.
+If that's the case, I'll look through all the listings once more and narrow it down to the house you've been waiting for.

 Step 4 – Comprehend the market

-My knowledge of the Winston-Salem market is a necessary agent in your house search.
-I am informed of all the schools and neighborhoods, and I will let you know some neighborhoods are "hot" and require prompt action and the ones that are "cool" and allow for thoughtful analysis.
+My awareness of the Winston-Salem market is an essential component in your home search.
+I am familiar with all the neighborhoods and schools, and I will communicate certain districts are "hot" and call for immediate action and some that are "cold" and allow for careful analysis.

-As we view homes, I'll let you know when the seller's list price has room for negotiation and when I think the home is "priced to sell."
+When we tour homes, I'll be sure to tell you when the asking price has room for bargaining and when I think the house is "priced to sell."

-If things don't add up, call me at (336) 722-9911 or e-mail me at , and I'll be happy to answer any questions you might have.
-My knowledge of the market will keep you a step ahead throughout the entire deal.
+If it appears they don't know everything, just call me at (336) 722-9911 or e-mail me at , and I'll be glad to answer any questions you may have.
+My market knowledge will help you stay a step ahead through the entire process.

-Step 5 – Find the home you've been looking for
+Step 5 – Find the house of your dreams

-We'll find the home of your dreams in Winston-Salem, and when that happens, I'll precisely create your purchase offer.
-The offer will be tailored with your needs in mind and the home, including several contingencies, such as getting financing, carrying out the inspection, and a clear title.
+We'll find your dream house in the Winston-Salem area, and when we do, I'll thoroughly develop your home purchase offer.
+The offer will be tailored exactly to your needs and the home, including some contingencies.
+A few examples are getting financing, carrying out the home inspection, and a clear title.

-Upon presenting your offer, you'll want to submit "earnest money."
-This is a cash deposit made to the home seller to secure an offer to purchase the property.
-The amount is usually applied to the cost of closing.
-If the offer is accepted by the seller, we should close on the property within 30 to 60 days after.
-This allows ample time for your mortgage financing.
+Upon presenting your purchase offer, you'll want to present "earnest money."
+This is a cash deposit given to the seller to secure an offer to purchase the property.
+The amount is often put towards the cost of closing.
+If the offer is accepted, we should close on the property within 30 to 60 days after.
+This allows sufficient time for your mortgage financing.

-A lot of deals don't close on the initial offer – it's very common to receive a counter offer.
-But don't let this discourage you.
-We'll consider whether or not to agree to the counter offer, propose our own counter offer, or refuse the seller's offer and go on.
+Unfortunately most contracts aren't closed on the first offer, and it's really common to receive a counter offer.
+But don't let it discourage you.
+We'll talk about whether or not to consent to the counter offer, present our own counter offer, or decline the seller's offer and go on.

-Market circumstances determine how aggressively we negotiate the deal.
+Market conditions determine how aggressively we negotiate the contract.

 We'll also work within your financing budget.
-And when it's all said and done, we'll compose a contract that's best for you.
+And when it's all said and done, we'll create a deal that works well for you.

-Once we sign the final sales contract, you'll start working with your mortgage lender to close the loan.
+After we sign the final contract, you'll begin working with your lender to close the loan.

-If you've been pre-approved, this shouldn't take very long at all.
-But you'll need to stay in close contact with your mortgage lender.
+If you've been pre-qualified, this won't take much time at all.
+However, you'll need to stay in close contact with your mortgage lender.

-And I'll sort out all the property information your lender needs to close the loan.
+And I'll care for all the property information your lender needs to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) detailing closing costs from your lender within three days of getting your loan application.
+You'll get a Loan Estimate (LE) outlining closing costs from your mortgage lender within three days of accepting your application.

-This estimate depends on the loan amount, and RESPA requirements dictate that it has to involve all closing costs and be within a strict range of accuracy.
-I'll go over the estimate and let you know if everything looks all right.
+This estimate rests on the loan amount.
+RESPA requirements require that it has to contain all closing costs and be within a tight range of accuracy, and I'll examine the estimate and let you know if everything looks okay.

-Then we'll close on your home.
-This should take place at a title company or escrow office and will most often be a smooth and pleasant occurrence.
+Then it's time to close on your home.
+This will most likely take place at a title company or escrow office and will likely be a smooth and pleasant event.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new house.
+Now you can move into your new home.
 Enjoy it.
-And if you have any questions, be sure to contact me at (336) 722-9911 or e-mail me at .
+And if you need anything or have any questions, just call me at (336) 722-9911 or e-mail me at .